JacobSmxth/JSPlayground/README.md

 3. Navigate to the desired project folder (e.g., random-quote-generator/).
 4. Open the index.html file in a browser to see it in action.

-> Note: Some projects (like Random Quote Generator and AI Image Search) rely on external APIs.
-Ensure you have an internet connection and, if required, replace placeholder API keys with your own.
+> Note: Some projects (like Random Quote Generator and Random User Generator) rely on external APIs.
+Ensure you have an internet connection.

 ## Styling Disclaimer